Unpaid Leave - Circular Letter 0054/2019 - Chapter 11

 The maximum amount of unpaid leave which may be taken is 10 school days in a school year.
 Substitution will be paid by the Department.

-Absence for part of a school day constitutes an absence for a full school day.
+An unpaid leave absence for part of a school day constitutes an absence for a full school day.